Systems Thinking in Public Health

 will be able to:

-- recognize when group model building can be used to enrich understanding within public health
+- recognize when to use group model building to enrich understanding within public health;

-- use the language and notation of systems thinking
+the language and notation of systems thinking; and

 Instructor